-Jacksonville Jaguars aiming to become one of best NFL defenses of all time
+Jacksonville Jaguars continue quest to become one of best NFL defenses of all time

 These are just some of the words used by Jacksonville's Calais Campbell, Telvin Smith, Malik Jackson, Yannick Ngakoue, and Jalen Ramsey to describe their defense.

+In their 2018 opener against the Giants, the terrorising 'D' was at the forefront once again.
+Linebacker Myles Jack returned an Eli Manning interception 32 yards for a touchdown in the fourth quarter, while the group racked up two sacks, six quarterback pressures, and eight tackles for losses.

-When most people think of this team, two things come to mind: The 'London Jaguars' (they have played five International Series games across the pond, winning the last three), and 'Sacksonville', the nickname given to the team's defense.
+When most people think of this team, two things come to mind: The 'London Jaguars' (they have played five International Series games in the UK, winning the last three), and 'Sacksonville', the nickname given to the team's defense.

 It was a unit that finished the 2017 season second in sacks, interceptions, total yards against, points against, and takeaways.
 They led the NFL in quarterback rating and passing yards against.